Wonder Woman (2017 film): Plot

 The team learns that a gala will be held at the nearby German High Command.
-Steve and Diana separately infiltrate the party; Steve intends to locate the gas and destroy it and Diana hopes to kill Ludendorff, believing that he is Ares.
+Steve and Diana separately infiltrate the party; he intends to locate the gas and destroy it and she hopes to kill Ludendorff, believing that he is Ares.
 Steve stops her to avoid jeopardizing his mission, but this allows Ludendorff to unleash the gas on Veld, killing its inhabitants.

 Blaming Steve for intervening, Diana pursues Ludendorff to a base where the gas is being loaded into a bomber aircraft bound for London.
-Diana fights and kills him, but is confused and disillusioned when his death does not stop the war.
+She fights and kills him, but is confused and disillusioned when his death does not stop the war.

-Sir Patrick appears and reveals himself as Ares.
+Sir Patrick appears and reveals himself to be Ares.
 He tells Diana that although he has subtly given humans ideas and inspirations, it is ultimately their decision to resort to violence, as they are inherently corrupt.
-When Diana attempts to kill Ares with the "god-killer" sword, he destroys it, telling Diana that, as the daughter of Zeus and Hippolyta, she is the "god-killer".
-He fails to persuade Diana to help him destroy mankind to restore paradise on Earth.
+When Diana attempts to kill Ares with the "god-killer" sword, he destroys it before revealing to Diana that she is the "god-killer", since she is the daughter of Zeus.

 While the two battle, Steve's team destroys Maru's laboratory.
 Steve hijacks and pilots the bomber carrying the poison to a safe altitude and detonates it, blowing up the plane and himself.
-Ares attempts to direct Diana's rage and grief at Steve's death by convincing her to kill Maru, but the memories of her experiences with Steve cause her to realize that humans have good within them.
-She spares Maru and redirects Ares's lightning into him, killing him for good.
+Ares attempts to direct Diana's rage and grief at Steve's death by convincing her to kill Maru, but the memories of her experiences with Steve cause her to realize that humans have goodness within them.
+She spares Maru and redirects Ares's lightning into him, definitively killing him.
 Later, the team celebrates the end of the war.

 In the present day, Diana sends an email to Bruce Wayne thanking him for the photographic plate of her and Steve.
 She continues to fight on the world's behalf as Wonder Woman.